 - Good evening.

 Starting the lesson is easy.
 First, greet the children good morning or good afternoon depending on the time you start the lesson.
 This will start the lesson on proper greetings.
 Then let the children know what time of the day it is.
-Most children know what is day time and night time but they usually are confused about the morning, afternoon and evening so you have to explain to them what the time of the day are when you can say good morning, good afternoon or good evening.
+Most children know what is daytime and night time but they usually are confused about the morning, afternoon and evening so you have to explain to them what the time of the day is when you can say good morning, good afternoon or good evening.

 This lesson is best explained with more drawings or illustration.
 The sun is a core factor when explaining the time to the little kids.

 You can use a drawing of a sun just coming out from the top of a mountain to tell the children that it is morning time.
 A sun high up in the middle or a little down the side can explain the afternoon time and a darkened place can be used to illustrate the evening time.